dbalsom/pc-emulation-book/README.md

 # The PC Emulation Book

+[Read the current preliminary version](https://book.martypc.net/) - Warning, there's not a ton of content completed.

 Inspired by [Pandocs](https://gbdev.io/pandocs/) documentation for Gameboy emulator authors, this book is the start of what will be a long, laborious project of documenting everything you need to know to emulate an original IBM PC.

 This book will (initially) describe two models of IBM machine due to their extreme commonalities: